nodejs/node/COLLABORATOR_GUIDE.md

 ### Ready to land pull requests

-A pull request that is still awaiting the minimum review time is considered `ready` as soon as the CI got kicked off, it got at least one approval and it has no outstanding review comments.
+A pull request that is still awaiting the minimum review time is considered `ready` as soon as the CI has been kicked off, it has at least one approval, and it has no outstanding review comments.
 Please always make sure to add the appropriate `ready` label to the PR in that case and remove it again as soon as that condition is not met anymore.

 ### Handling own pull requests

-If you as a collaborator open a pull request, please always start a CI right after (see [testing and CI](#testing-and-ci) for further information on how to do that) and post the link to it as well.
+If you as a Collaborator open a pull request, please always start a CI right after (see [testing and CI](#testing-and-ci) for further information on how to do that) and post the link to it as well.
 Please also make sure that you start a new CI after each update (due to e.g., a change request in a review or due to rebasing).

 As soon as the PR is ready to land, please go ahead and do so on your own.
-Landing own pull requests distributes the work load for each collaborator equally.
+Landing your own pull requests distributes the work load for each Collaborator equally.
 If it is still awaiting the
 [minimum time to land](#waiting-for-approvals), please add the `ready` label to it so it is obvious that the PR can land as soon as the time ends.